-The dialog allows the adjustment of parameters related to the coordination radii, iteration procedures, approximation of the ideal coordination polyhedra and opposing bonds calculation.
-Controls are also available for choosing whether some of the Coordination Geometry calculations will be carried out or not.
-The background and use of these categories are explained in the following sections.
-Opposing bonds settings are explained in Section 8.
+The dialog allows the adjustment of parameters related to the coordination radii, iteration procedures and approximation of the ideal coordination polyhedra.
+The background and use of these categories are explained in the following sections

 4.1 The coordination radii

 ECoN21 builds the coordination polyhedra around a central atom, using global, bond-type specific or polyhedron specific coordination radii.
 By choosing the Global coordination thresholds option, the user can set a general Maximum coordination radius which will establish a limit for searching distances around all the central atoms in the structure, as well as a Hydrogen coordination radius.